Meet the Musicians

 Jeanne Sperber has been known to Southern Tier audiences for over twenty years, as a soloist and orchestral flutist.
 She serves as principal flute of the Orchestra of the Southern Finger Lakes in Corning and the MostArts Festival Orchestra, performing each summer in Alfred, New York.
 She also teaches flute privately and at Binghamton University and SUNY Broome.

 Before relocating to beautiful upstate New York, she was a freelance flutist in New York City, performing in legendary venues such as Carnegie Hall, Alice Tully Hall, Weill Hall and Trinity Church.
 She has toured South America and Cuba twice as a concerto soloist.
 Radio and television coverage have included a BBC broadcast of one of her Trinity church recitals as well as various television commercials and public radio and television broadcasts.
-Now happily settled in the Binghamton area of New York, she has been critically acclaimed for “...her brilliant, as usual, display of musicianship.”
-Williamsport Sun-Gazette. |

-Sue Laib, Principal Oboe
+Susan Laib, Principal Oboe

-Sue was an invited performer at the 2007 International Double Reed Society convention at Ithaca College as a member of the Mansfield Wind Trio and was also a featured performer at the 1988 IDRS convention at the University of Victoria, Victoria, B.C.
-Previously, Sue was a member of the Knoxville Symphony Orchestra, and on the faculty of Tennessee Technological University.
+She performed at the 2007 convention of the International Double Reed Society at Ithaca College, and was an invited soloist at the 1988 IDRS convention at the University of Victoria in Victoria, B.C.
+Previously, Sue was a member of the Knoxville Symphony Orchestra and on the faculty of Tennessee Technological University.
 As a member of Tennessee Tech’s Cumberland Quintet, Sue toured Belgium and Holland in the spring of 1988 and performed in the group's successful 1986 debut in the Carnegie Recital Hall in New York City.
-Sue’s students have been frequent winners of the MU orchestra’s concerto competition, and double reed alumni who have chosen to continue their studies on the graduate level have been accepted by such schools as the University of North Texas, The Eastman School of Music, Arizona State, Louisiana State, Stoney Brook, and Carnegie-Mellon.
-Sue holds degrees from The Eastman School of Music, University of Colorado, and Florida State University.
-Her teachers include Robert Sprenkle, Thomas Stacy, David Abosch, Ronald Roseman, Richard Killmer, and she has attended master classes with Barrick Stees, Christopher Weait, John Mack, Joseph Robinson, and the 2005 Glickman-Popkin Bassoon Camp. |

 Emily Dobmeier, Principal Clarinet